sarkyzab/cs_1/README.md

 For the past five years, I've thrived in the dynamic world of cybersecurity as a Security Operations Center (SOC) analyst.
 My passion for protecting digital assets fuels my commitment to ensuring system integrity against ever-evolving threats.
 I excel at analyzing security events with a keen eye for identifying potential vulnerabilities and threats.
 Leveraging my expertise in SIEM, IDS, and other security technologies, I effectively detect suspicious activity and indicators of compromise (IOCs).
 This allows me to swiftly assess incident severity and prioritize responses, ensuring a rapid and efficient mitigation strategy.

 ## Objective
-I have developed a cybersecurity portfolio showcasing various tasks/projects i have completed as a SOC Analyst.
-This program has provided insights into:
+In this cybersecurity portfolio, I have showcased various tasks/projects I have completed as a SOC Analyst:
-* Programming for cybersecurity tasks
-* Frameworks and controls that inform security operations
-* SIEM tools for cybersecurity
-* Detecting and responding to incidents using an intrusion detection system
+* Anomaly Detection with Splunk
+* Vulnerability Management with Tenable
+* Malware Identification with Zui
+* Threat Hunting and IR with Defender EDR
+* Digital Forensics with Autopsy
-* Performing packet capture and analysis
+* Programming with Linux and Python

 ## Tools
 I am proficient in using these tools.